Track and Trace

 "Every time I've seen it this week you've improved it (and it was excellent to begin with!)" - RCT

-The capability to react effectively to new cases of COVID-19 and to swiftly trace and contact anyone suspected of having been in proximity to an infected person is central to the safe lifting of lockdown and to enable a return to normal commerce and social interaction (albeit with some physical distancing measures still in place).
+The capability to react effectively to new cases of COVID-19 and to swiftly trace and contact anyone suspected of having been in proximity to an infected person is central to the safe lifting of lockdown.
+It also enabled us a return to normal commerce and social interaction (albeit with some physical distancing measures still in place).

-While the national system is under construction, local authorities have been instructed to develop their own Track and Trace solutions for use in the interim and the Digital Access (web) Team have worked (initially alone, but from mid-development onwards in collaboration with teams from the Rhondda Cynon Taff, Merthyr and Bridgend regions) to build a system suitable to meet the challenge.
+While the national system is under construction, local authorities have been instructed to develop their own Track and Trace solutions for use in the interim.
+The Digital Access (web) Team have worked (initially alone, but from mid-development onwards in collaboration with teams from the Rhondda Cynon Taff, Merthyr and Bridgend regions) to build a system suitable to meet the challenge.

 Following a demonstration of the Powys prototype and discussion via Teams, key staff from all the partner organisations were able to have input into building a solution that worked for all stakeholders.
 Using an agile development approach, the team was able to adapt the initially Powys-based system to serve multiple authorities, securely, with minimal disruption.
 Co-operation and fast decision making has meant that this multi-authority system was developed in only three weeks and this timeframe included the arrangement of support to provide cover seven days per week.